Last Updated on January 27, 2020 by Chimezie Chidi

-When it comes to scouting for good fits for possible recruitments, you can bank on the Internet for a broader coverage.
+When it comes to scouting for good fits for possible recruitments, you can bank on the Internet for broader coverage.

-There are online job boards that allow employers to search their CV database for qualified persons.
+There are online job boards that allow employers to search for their CV database for qualified persons.
 They also provide means of posting job adverts, which will be visible to all their subscribers even on social media.

 Some of these sites provide those services for free while some require you to pay for them.
 In fact, you can outsource the whole recruitment process to some paid job boards that guarantee a positive response within 24 hours.